 Medicare includes four parts:

 - Hospital insurance: Covers inpatient care in hospitals, skilled nursing facility care, hospice care, and home health care.
 Most individuals receive Part A automatically if they or their spouse paid Medicare taxes while working for ten years or more.
-Those who do not qualify may purchase the coverage by paying a pro-rated, monthly premium up to $407 (2015).
+Those who do not qualify may purchase the coverage by paying a pro-rated, monthly premium.

 - Medical insurance: Covers services from doctors and other health care providers, outpatient care, home health care, durable medical equipment, and some preventive services.